andresgomezfrr/normalizer/docs/_posts/2017-02-14-mapper-functions.md

 ### <a name="replaceMapper"></a> ReplaceMapper [ [Top](#index) ]

-The ReplaceMapper is a function that allows us replace current values of messages by others that define by us.
+The ReplaceMapper is a function that allows us to replace current values of messages by others that define by us.
 The replace value should exists.

 ```json
 {